 Ah wine.
 I drink loads of the stuff, but never really think about where it comes from.

-I recently travelled to Bordeaux, home of some of the world’s finest wine.
+I recently travelled to Bordeaux, home of some of the world’s finest wine tasting experiences.
 Being somewhat of a wine tasting addict, I was searching for just the right tour company to do the job – and I found it in the ace peeps at Rustic Vines.

 (We may have also taken a break from wine tasting to frolic amongst wildflowers at Grottes de Ferrand).

 A bit of wine trivia for you all – a vineyard will only make two wines a year, harvesting in September and October, often by hand.